fairhopeweb/docs-4/technical/component-libraries/4-bb-budibase-client-api.md

 # Component API

-All budibase components are passed a prop, by the name of `_bb`.
-Below is a description of all all members of `_bb`.
+All Budibase components are passed a prop, by the name of `_bb`.
+Below is a description of all members of `_bb`:

 ### attachChildren - function

-If a component accepts, children, via the `_children` property, `attachChildren` should be used by your component used to place the children inside a given element.
+If a component accepts children via the `_children` property, `attachChildren` should be used by your component to place the children inside a given element.

 ##### Arguments

-`htmlElement`: the parent element, where the children should be rendered.
+`htmlElement`: The parent element, where the children should be rendered.

-`options`: (optional). an object, giving options for rendering the children
+`options` (optional): An object giving options for rendering the children.

-- `hydrate`: when true, will replace any existing children of the parent. default true
+- `hydrate`: When true, will replace any existing children of the parent.
+Default true
-- `force`: force an immediate re-render of the children - default false
+- `force`: Force an immediate re-render of the children.
+Default false
-- `anchor`: an existing child element. when hydrate = true, children will be appended after this item. if no anchor is supplied, child elements will be appended after the last child of the parent
+- `anchor`: An existing child element.
+When hydrate = true, children will be appended after this item.
+If no anchor is supplied, child elements will be appended after the last child of the parent

 ### context - object

-context data passed in from the componet's "code" block (or one of its ancestors).
-The component's parent context may be accessed via `context.$parent`
+Context data passed in from the component's "code" block (or one of its ancestors).
+The component's parent context may be accessed via `context.$parent`.

 ### props - object

-original props as defined by the builder. if this includes binding expressions, then this will include those expressions, and not the bound values
+Original props as defined by the builder.
+If this includes binding expressions, then this will include those expressions, and not the bound values.

 ### call - function

- used to call an event on the component... e.g.
+Used to call an event on the component, for example:

 ```javascript
 _bb.call(onClick, { message: "hello!" })